Carlton Shepherd

 News

-- 📌 New: I've been awarded Fellowship (FHEA) status from the Higher Education Academy in recognition of high-quality teaching and support for student experience in higher education.
+- I've been awarded Fellowship (FHEA) status from the Higher Education Academy in recognition of high-quality teaching and support for student experience in higher education.

 - At Newcastle, I am a co-investigator of one of NCSC's Academic Centres of Excellence in Cyber Security Research (ACE-CSR), a part of GCHQ, recognising internationally leading cyber security research.